syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

 {% seealso %}
-For more information on using Linq to SQL please refer to the [link](http://weblogs.asp.net/scottgu/using-linq-to-sql-part-1)
+For more information on using LINQ to SQL please refer to the [link](http://weblogs.asp.net/scottgu/using-linq-to-sql-part-1)
 {% endseealso %}

 ## DataTable